hande-qmc/hande/documentation/manual/input/calcs/fciqmc.rst

     Optional.

     Further options to improve the parallel load balancing of an FCIQMC simulation.
-See :ref:`load_bal_table`.
+If present (even if empty) an advanced load-balancing algorithm is used [Malone16a]_.
+See :ref:`load_bal_table` for more details.
 ``qmc_state``
     type: qmc_state object.